youngking0727/OpenBioMed/docs/molcap.md

 ##  Molecule Captioning
-Molecule captioning is a multi-modal task that aims to generate texts for a molecule that describes its functions and properties.
+Molecule captioning is a multi-modal task that aims to generate texts for a molecule that describes its funcitons and properties.

 #### Feature

-- Supported models: MolT5, MoMu, BioMedGPT, and GNN models, followed by a MolT5 decoder.
+- Supported models: MolT5, MoMu, BioMedGPT and GNN models followed by a MolT5 decoder.

 - Supported dataset: CheBI-20.